Why Are Dogs Scared of Fireworks? Tips for Fourth of July

 How to Calm a Dog That’s Scared of Fireworks

-Whether you have a dog that starts trembling at the first boom, or you’re prepping for your first Fourth of July with your pup, we’ve got some helpful survival tips.
+Whether you have a dog that starts trembling at the first boom or you’re prepping for your first Fourth of July with your pup, we’ve got some helpful survival tips.

 Treats that use a variety of calming herbs can help support relaxation and a calm mood during fireworks.
 Pet Releaf Edibites use functional ingredients like chamomile, baobab, and hemp extract, plus a bunch of organic ingredients for a flavorful peanut butter taste.
 They also offer organic, full-spectrum hemp oil for dogs of all sizes that can help support your dog’s stress levels.
+CBD for dog anxiety can be helpful for your pup on Fourth of July or nervousness in general.

-Try the same method a mother dog would use–dog appeasing pheromones.
+Use the same method a mother dog would use–dog appeasing pheromones.

 Make your pup feel safe and secure in an anxiety vest.